hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-Now let’s compile this “Hello World” program and run it in the same step
-using the `dotnet run` command:
+Now let’s compile this “Hello World” program and run it in the same step using the `dotnet run` command:

 ```console
 Hello World
 ```

-The `run` command comes in handy when you need to rapidly iterate on a project,
-as we’ll do in this game, quickly testing each iteration before moving on to
-the next one.
+The `run` command comes in handy when you need to rapidly iterate on a project, as we’ll do in this game, quickly testing each iteration before moving on to the next one.

 Reopen the *Program.dbl* file.
 You’ll be writing all the code in this file.

 ## Processing a Guess

-The first part of the guessing game program will ask for user input, process
-that input, and check that the input is in the expected form.
-To start, we’ll
-allow the player to input a guess.
+The first part of the guessing game program will ask for user input, process that input, and check whether the input is in the expected form.
+To start, we’ll allow the player to input a guess.
 Replace the contents of *Program.dbl* with the following:

 ```dbl
 import System